heygent/embanalysis/thesis/src/01-intro.md

 ## The Transformer architecture and vector representations

-Modern LLMs are built on the Transformer architecture [@vaswani2017], which operates by converting input text into sequences of discrete tokens that are then mapped to high-dimensional vector representations.
-This initial tokenization step creates an inductive bias that profoundly shapes how the model processes information [@singh2024], with particularly significant implications for numerical data.
+Modern LLMs are built on the Transformer architecture [@vaswani2023], which operates by converting input text into sequences of discrete tokens that are then mapped to high-dimensional vector representations.
+This initial tokenization step creates an inductive bias that shapes how the model processes information [@singh2024], with significant implications for the application of the numerical data to arithmetical tasks.

-Large Language Models, which as of today predominantly use the Transformer architecture, consist of <brief description of the transformer architecture that ties into tokenization> an initial layer of embeddings that contain the learned vector representation of individual tokens.
-Tokenization as a process has a significative inductive bias [@singh2024] that can lead to an improvement or worsening of performance in arithmetic tasks.
 While GPT-2 used to have a purely BPE frequency-based approach on number tokenization, which leads to the tokenization of the most statistically prevalent numbers <?>, modern models either tokenize digits separately (so as $'1234' \rightarrow [1, 2, 3, 4]$), or hardcode certain integer ranges (ex.
 0-999) to be encoded as single tokens <?>.

 The latter approach is what is taken into consideration into the analytical part of this work, as it allows examining what representation do LLMs use to represent the numbers in